Division of Biocomposites

 This research program is focused on nanostructural aspects of biocomposites.
 Biocomposites include native materials, primarily wood, but also new materials from renewable resources such as nanocellulose and nanochitin.
 In nature, all load-bearing materials are nanocomposites, and they provide inspiration for our studies.
 Increased energy-efficient use of biocomposites will reduce greenhouse gas emissions, and lead to better utilization of resources.

 Nanocellulose is one of the oldest material components in nature, and yet it is hardly used at all industrially in its nanoparticle form.
-Our lab has demonstrated its potential in widely cited studies on nanocellulose extraction from wood pulp, high-toughness cellulose nanopaper, clay hybrid nanopaper, aerogels and foams, high-performance rubbers, magnetic nanocomposites and transparent wood composites.
+Our lab has demonstrated its potential in widely cited studies on nanocellulose extraction from wood pulp, high-toughness cellulose nanopaper, clay hybrid nanopaper, aerogels and foams, high-performance rubbers, magnetic nanocomposites.

 Here we provide information about the recent projects, publications, personnel and instruments.